How to Sit for Meditation Without Discomfort

 Can I Meditate Standing?

-Driving?
+What about while driving?
 Biking?
 Walking?
 Talking???

 In the next article, I’ll walk you through seven simple tips to improve your meditation posture.